 You will have questions about your WordPress theme and how to use it.
 You will feel much more secure and confident with your theme when you know someone’s got your back.

-Now it’s your turn: What’s your WordPress theme for blogging in 2021?
+Now it’s your turn: What’s your WordPress theme for blogging?

 When you start a blog, time is money.
 And I know you don’t want to waste any of yours.

 Thus, you need a reliable WordPress theme with solid support and flexible customization options.

 Also, you want to make sure your WordPress theme comes with a comprehensive documentation for a smoother learning curve.